qu1x/huawei-wmi/generic/README.md

   * Debian Bullseye
   * Arch Linux (253-1-arch)

-but intended to work on other distributions as well:
+but is intended to work on other distributions as well:

   * Install: `sudo make install`
   * Remove: `sudo make remove`